 Do not leave your cat or baby unattended

-This is especially important in connection with very lively cats, as they can jump on the baby and injure it in their exuberance.
+This is especially important in connection with very lively cats, as they can jump on the baby and injure the baby in their exuberance.

 Feed the cat in a "baby-safe" location

-When your baby begins to crawl and explore its surroundings, it will sooner or later discover the cat food bowl as well.
-In order to have your cat eat its food undisturbed, place the bowl in a place that is inaccessible to the baby.
+When your baby begins to crawl and explore their surroundings, the baby will sooner or later discover the cat food bowl as well.
+In order to have your cat food undisturbed, place the bowl in a place that is inaccessible to the baby.
 If that means changing rooms, get your cat used to it well in advance.

 When your cat gets restless